google/tabuli/hardware/README.md

 ### Overview

-In this folder contains projects closely related to hardware.
+This folder contains projects closely related to hardware.
 E.g. software that runs on SBC / MCU, as well as software used to communicate with such units; PCB designs; design-docs; hardware simulation modules.